 What are some things you enjoy when not writing?

-What did you think you’d be when you became an adult?
+What career did you think you’d have as an adult?

-What is something about you that people would surprise people?
+What is something about you that would surprise people?

 Where do you get your ideas?

 Do you have a manuscript(s) in your drawer?
 If so, will it ever see the light of day?